ZackWilde27/FlatOut-2-decomp/README.md

 <br>

-Keep in mind, it's nowhere near completion
+Keep in mind, as of now it's nowhere near completion

-I've also included the ghidra zip, still new to GitHub but pull requests welcome and all that.